-JUDY WOODRUFF: So, when President Trump says this was due to — that this is really the Democrats’ fault, what’s your answer?
+So, when President Trump says this was due to — that this is really the Democrats' fault, what's your answer?

-REP. TIM RYAN: Well, we’re not even in the majority in the House of Representatives.
+Well, we're not even in the majority in the House of Representatives.
 I mean, how could it possibly be our fault?

 He has complete control of the House of Representatives.
 They're all Republicans.
 And he couldn't even get the Republicans to pass it.

 And it's typical Donald Trump.
 He's going to find somebody to blame, and so he's going to blame the Democrats.
 I assume he's going to blame President Obama and maybe even Hillary Clinton for this problem.

 They need to take responsibility.
 They need to put a plan forward that their members can vote on and that actually solve problems.
 The problem right now with the Republican Party, Judy, is they're living by bumper sticker slogans.

 But now they're not in the minority.
 They're in the majority now.
 The dog has actually caught the car, and they got to figure out how to govern the country.

 Representative Tim Ryan, we thank you for talking with us.

 Thanks for having me.

 Next, for an opposing perspective, I am joined by Lanhee Chen.
 He is a fellow at the Hoover Institution who advised Mitt Romney and Marco Rubio in their presidential campaigns.